Southwest Airlines blocking seats through November 30

 How do other airlines’ seat blocking policies compare?

-Here in the US, Delta, JetBlue, and Southwest, are the three airlines doing a good job with seat blocking.
+Here in the US, Alaska, Delta, JetBlue, and Southwest, are the four airlines doing a good job with seat blocking.
 In addition to the Southwest policy mentioned above:

 Obviously even blocked middle seats don’t allow for proper social distancing, but the idea is twofold: